spectrum-finance/docs/docs/1-about-ergodex/intro.md

 ErgoDEX is an open-source DeFi product which take a part in both Ergo and Cardano platforms and as a consequence exists for purposes of both communities.
 You can imagine ErgoDEX infrastructure like the following:

-- **ErgoLabs:** The team of developers who is developing and maintaining ErgoDEX protocol, user interface and other products;
+- **ErgoLabs:** the team of developers who are developing and maintaining ErgoDEX protocol, user interface and other products;
 - **The ErgoDEX Protocol:** a set of smart contracts that create an automated market maker and order book;
-- **ErgoDEX User Interface (UI):** Web (or mobile) interface which provides access in conjunction with the protocol;
+- **ErgoDEX User Interface (UI):** a web (or mobile) interface which provides access in conjunction with the protocol;
-- **ErgoDEX Execution Bots:** off-chain software which function is to execute DEX orders and which works in completely decentralized manner.
+- **ErgoDEX Execution Bots:** off-chain software whose function is to execute DEX orders and works in a completely decentralized manner.